 - 1 pinch freshly grated nutmeg

-- Bring the milk to boiling point in a saucepan and remove from the heat.
+- Bring the milk to a boil in a saucepan, then remove from the heat.

 - In a small cup, dissolve the cornstarch in three tablespoons of cold water.

-- Add the chocolate to the pot of milk and stir until the chocolate has melted in the heat of the milk.
+- Add the chocolate to the pot of hot milk (off the stove) and stir until the chocolate has melted in the heat of the milk.

 - Return the pan to the stove top, and bring to a boil over low heat.

 - Stir in the sugar, cinnamon, nutmeg, and dissolved cornstarch.

-- Reduce the heat to low, and stir without stopping for three to five minutes, until the mixture thickens and dribbles heavily off the spoon.
+- Reduce the heat to low, and stir without stopping for three to five minutes, until the mixture thickens and dribbles heavily from the spoon.

-- If you like yours a little sweeter, now is the time to stir in more sugar if desired.
+- If you like your hot chocolate to be a little sweeter, now is the time to stir in more sugar if desired.

-- Serve immediately while it’s piping hot, and of course dip your pastry of choice right on in!
-We love churros or melindros, a delicious Catalan pastry that’s also very easy to make.
+- Serve immediately while it’s piping hot, and of course dip your pastry of choice in the chocolate!
+We love churros or melindros, a delicious Catalan ladyfinger cookie that’s also very easy to make.

-We hope you enjoy trying this super quick and easy recipe for Spanish hot chocolate!
-However, if you would rather take a trip to one of our favorite places to try it in Barcelona, we are sure you’ll love it just as much.
+We hope you enjoy trying this super quick and easy recipe for Spanish hot chocolate at home!
+However, if you would rather take a trip to one of our favorite places to try it in Barcelona, you can’t go wrong with the spots below.

 This beautiful old granja nestled on a side street close to Las Ramblas is the kind of place dreams are made of.
 With old-world charm, the smell of sweet chocolate in the air, and plenty of delicious treats to enjoy, you’ll fall in love from the moment you wak through the door.
 These guys are famous for their delicious hot chocolate, as well as their tasty homemade pastries.